 Medical doctors earned a “very high” or “high” ethics and honesty rating from 62% of respondents.

-Becoming a physician can be a daunting task.
-You need a bachelor’s degree as well as a medical school degree and time in an internship or residency program.
+Becoming a physician can be daunting.
+You need a bachelor’s degree, a medical school degree, and time in an internship or residency program.

-But physicians also make a median annual salary of more than $229,300 a year, with specialists usually earning higher pay.
+However, physicians also make a median annual salary of more than $239,200, with specialists usually earning higher pay.

 3. Most trustworthy: Pharmacists